ediewang2017/Raspberry_pi/README.md

 This project contains a small HTTP Server to toggle GPIOs on a Raspberry Pi.

+__*This tool will only work on Raspberry Pi 1-4.
+Raspberry Pi 5 changed the GPIO driver, breaking compatibility to all previous devices.
+If you want to use a more modern device, you will have to look for a GPIO library supporting Raspberry Pi 5 or newer*__

 ## Setup the Pi
 You will need
 - A Raspberry Pi